stringkm/beautiful-jekyll/research.md

 ![RR Lyrae light curve in DES filters](/img/des_folded_jessica.png){:height="250px" width="500px"}

 To isolate potential RR Lyrae stars out of the billions of light curves in the Dark Energy Survey data, I applied simple variability cuts to the data to select objects showing brightness variations.
 Then, I fit the model shown above to hundreds of thousands of these light curves across a computer cluster.
 Then, I trained a Random Forest classifier to identify likely RR Lyrae stars out of all of these light curves based on how well their data matched the model shape.
 I identified thousands of these variables.
-I will post more details as soon as my paper is released.
+This work has been submitted.
+The paper and data products will be available soon.

 For more information about RR Lyrae stars, the American Association of Variable Star Observers (AAVSO) has an excellent [summary article](https://www.aavso.org/vsots_rrlyr).

-Thiw work has been submitted.
-The paper and data products will be available soon.

 [//]: # Due to their changing surface temperatures, the light from RR Lyrae stars changes color over the course of these pulsations.
 Because of this, t